simonesilvestroni/m2m-website/_posts/2023-03-28-waves-switched-to-subscription-and-people-are-angry.md

   - 'software'
   - 'sound design'
   - 'walled gardens'
-description: 'The software company announced their switch to a subscription-only business model, leaving behind a loyal user base of several decades.'
+summary: 'The software company announced their switch to a subscription-only business model, leaving behind a loyal user base of several decades.'
 ---
 From their announcement (emphasis mine):